 Paul is a retired sergeant who served 24 years in the Parachute Regiment before entering private surveillance.
 He became a military adviser after working as an extra on the 2014 film Monuments Men and getting into a conversation with its star, Hollywood giant George Clooney.

 He has since worked on Jason Bourne’s film, the BBC version of War and Peace, and most recently on Sky One’s Strikeback series.
 Paul’s meticulous attention to detail runs all through the film 1917.
 And it has won praise from real soldiers such as Afghanistan veteran Colonel Richard Kemp.

 World War One

-The First World War was sparked by Austria-Hungary heir Archduke Franz Ferdinand’s shooting on 28 June 1914, with war officially declared a month later.
+The First World War was sparked by Austria-Hungary heir Archduke Franz Ferdinand’s shooting on 28 June 1914, with the war officially declared a month later.
 It drew in all the world’s major economic powers.
-The war ended at 11 am on 11 November 1918, an armistice was declared.
+The war ended at 11 am on 11 November 1918, and a truce was declared.
 More than 9 million combatants had died.

 Although it features A-list names Colin Firth, Mark Strong, and Benedict Cumberbatch in supporting roles, the actors who take up most screen time are the previously little-known George MacKay, 27, and Dean-Charles Chapman, 22.

 In a gripping drama inspired by a real-life war story told to Mendes by his grandfather, they play Lance Corporals Will Schofield and Tom Blake – two young British soldiers on a mission to warn comrades that they are walking into an enemy trap.

 The two men had a baptism of fire from Paul, who put them through gruelling boot camps until they looked and acted the part.